RomualdRousseau/Any2Json-Examples/README.md

 ### Build and run the tutorials locally

-Run the following command line:
+To build the tutorials, run the following command line:

 ```bash
 mvn clean package